saadiabadi/codeSmill/README.md

 # Code Smell Detection example - Keras version
-This classsic example of code smell detection is well suited both as a lightweight test when learning FEDn and developing on FEDn in psedo-distributed mode.
+This classic example of code smell detection is well suited as a lightweight test when learning FEDn and developing on FEDn in pseudo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain several clients.

-The example is also useful for general scalability tests in fully distributed mode,  please check the following papers for more details about the dataset.
+The example is also useful for general scalability tests in fully distributed mode; please check the following papers for more details about the dataset.

 1. Arcelli Fontana, F., Mäntylä, M. V., Zanoni, M., & Marino, A. (2016).
-Comparing and experimenting machine learning techniques for code smell detection.
+Comparing and experimenting with machine learning techniques for code smell detection.
 Empirical Software Engineering, 21, 1143-1191.
 2. Pecorelli, F., Di Nucci, D., De Roover, C., & De Lucia, A. (2020).
 A large empirical assessment of the role of data balancing in machine-learning-based code smell detection.
 Journal of Systems and Software, 169, 110693.
 3. Alkharabsheh, K., Crespo, Y., Fernández-Delgado, M., Cotos, J. M., & Taboada, J. A. (2019).
 Assessing the influence of size category of the project in god class detection, an experimental approach based on machine learning (MLA).
 In International Conference on Software Engineering & Knowledge Engineering (pp. 361-366).